-We love the design of this one because it’s understated but really impressive when you take a look at it.
+We love the design of this one because it’s understated, but really impressive when you take a look at it.
 You can stack the rings if you want a greater effect, too, or pair it with other rings at a later time.

-At only $9 per ring, this ring packs a punch with real sterling silver and cubic zirconia making it seem far more luxurious than you feel like you’re paying for.
+At only $9 per ring, this ring packs a punch with real sterling silver and cubic zirconia, making it seem far more luxurious than you feel like you’re paying for.

 Gold and diamonds are a quintessential luxury combo, and they both make an appearance in this ultra cost-effective ring option from Metal Masters Co.

-Faux materials (check the price!)
+Faux materials (but check the price!).

 Titanium and cubic zirconia are both extremely durable, so you have nothing to worry about in terms of the rings’ durability.